overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 ----------------- | --------------------------------------------------------------------------------------------|
 InputPassThrough  |  Mouse and keyboard input will pass to the window AND to the game (no input blocking).     |

-Note: the manifest [clickthrough](manifest-json#windows-clickthrough) flag has a different behavior - when it's true, the input passes through the window to the game.
+Note: the manifest [clickthrough](manifest-json#windows-clickthrough) flag has a different behavior - when it's set to `true`, the input passes through the window to the game.

 ## MessagePromptIcon enum
 #### Version added: 0.78